 “What’s happening, old friend?”
 Captain Krieger, a stoutish but still energetic man, asked him a moment later.
 His clothes were spattered with blood and his hands were trembling.
 A heavy musket hung from his shoulders.

+Thorn answered with a question.
 “Do you really not know?”
-Thorn asked.

 The bells continued to peal over the town.